 What is Odyssey

-The idea of Odyssey derives from the ancient Greek mythological poem, attributed to legendary poet, Homer, which recounts the history of Odysseus (in Latin, this became Ulysses), one of the principal heroes of the Trojan wars.
-The poem describes Odysseus’s journey as he returned from the war in Troy to his home in Ithaca, a journey that included both physical and mental travails: the loss of his companions, the encounter with the one-eyed Cyclops, and his falling in love with a nymph, along with his deep longing for the wife and son he left at home.
+The source of the word Odyssey can be found in an ancient poem form Greek Mythology, attributed to the (undoubtedly) legendary poet Homer, who tells the story of Odysseus (also known as Ulysses in Latin), one of the first heroes of the Trojan War.
+The poem covers Odysseus’ journey home after the war has ended, from Troy to Ithaca.
+A journey that includes physical and psychological travails: the loss of his travel companions, an encounter with a cyclops, and falling in love with a nymph, while desperately missing the wife and son he left back home.

 The Odyssey, together with its predecessor, the Iliad (which describes the story of Greece’s war against the Trojans), is one of the first story-like depictions of Western society in general, and classic Greek culture in particular.
 What makes the Odyssey unique is that it is not simply the description of travels, but is also the precise detailing of an exciting and captivating emotional journey, as experienced by the poem’s main characters, which enables us to examine the motivations and perspectives that drive their choices.
 As such, for example, Odysseus was, himself, a symbol for practical and purposeful, yet also flexible thought, which led to his successful arrival home.
 Namely, his ability to achieve his goal.
 He was also a symbol of horrid deception, as indicated by anyone who justifies all means to reach and end.